This Woman (Kenny Rogers song): Personnel

+Weekly charts

 Barry Gibb version

 The original Barry Gibb demo version was released in late 2006 in iTunes on The Eyes That See in the Dark Demos The song has a choppy verse with a style more like Miami than Nashville., with Gibb singing lead and harmony on the chorus.
 Gibb's version of the song was recorded around January 1983, along with two songs, "You and I" and "Midsummer Nights".